Biography

 Fixed Income Analysis (FINA 802)

-Basic understanding of fixed-income markets, fixed-income securities, and tools employed by market participants to the analysis of fixed-income investments.
+This is a lecture-style online course on fixed-income markets, fixed-income securities, and the tools employed by market participants to the analysis of fixed-income investments.

 Undergraduate Courses